Csp-Ai/Super-Intelligence/README.md

 When deployments fail, first confirm `PROJECT_ID` and other required variables are defined in your Cloud Build trigger or GitHub workflow.
-`FIREBASE_TOKEN` is optional—if it's missing the build skips the functions deploy step.
+`_FIREBASE_TOKEN` (or `FIREBASE_TOKEN`) is optional—if missing, the build skips
+the functions deploy step.
 Ensure the service account used has permission to deploy Firebase functions and Cloud Run.

 Run a local test build with: